 Family History Library

-The museum holds information on many local families, including a list of the graves in the graveyard outside.
-Our extensive family history records are now available for research in our new study corner both as hard copy and on the computer database.
+The Museum holds information on many local families, including a list of the graves in the graveyard outside.
+Our extensive family history records are available for research in our study corner both as hard copy and on the computer database.

-People come to the museum from far and wide to research their family trees and discover more about their ancestors.
+People come to the Museum from far and wide to research their family trees and discover more about their ancestors.

 We have a shop packed with interesting books and gifts with a local flavour plus many small pocket money items for children.